tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 5. DelegatedCredential.cred.
 6. DelegatedCredential.algorithm.

-The private key in the peer's end-entity certificate is used to sign this concatenation of values by using the algorithm indicated by DelegatedCredential.algorithm This creates the signature.
+The signature is computed by using the private key of the peer's end-entity certificate, with the algorithm indicated by DelegatedCredential.algorithm.

 The signature effectively binds the credential to the parameters of the handshake in which it is used.
 In particular, it ensures that credentials are